avikj/textrank-demo/README.md

 This repository is a simple demonstration of Brin and Page's PageRank algorithm to text for keyword extraction from text.

-The following 10 keywords were selected by the algorithm from this [TIME article](http://time.com/4657474/donald-trump-enrique-pena-nieto-mexico-bad-hombres/).
+The following 10 keywords were selected by the algorithm from this [AP article](http://time.com/4657474/donald-trump-enrique-pena-nieto-mexico-bad-hombres/).
 ```
 [
-  "foreign policy",
-  "white house",
+  "border wall",
   "pena nieto",
+  "phone call",
   "bad hombres",
-  "new president",
-  "phone call",
   "trump",
   "mexico",
+  "president",
+  "us",
   "mexican",
-  "excerpt"
+  "remarks"
 ]
 ```